RepubblicaTech/rtos/README.md

     - 16GB RAM
     - Sapphire Radeon R9 280X

-    As of March 2025, only UEFI booting works (for some reason).
+    ~~As of March 2025, only UEFI booting works (for some reason).~~ If you want to try the kernel with legacy booting, make sure you run `limine bios-install <your target drive>`.

 ### Prequisites
 There are some packages that are needed for building and running the OS, make sure to check your distro's package manager for how to install them: